AyoCodess/All-in-on-dashboard/README.md

 1. Move module API call functions in App.js into separate files.
 2. Enable user to bulk upload photos.
+3. Create a separate update task module that is conditionally rendered in the task manager to avoid the current bug.
-3. Consider Context API or Redux if the app grows to manage state more efficiently.
+4. Consider Context API or Redux if the app grows to manage state more efficiently.
 There was no need to use context at the apps current complexity.

 ### My overall experience